Built / Designed For: Sir Henry St. George, Garter King of Arms

-House & Family History: The core of the current house may be a house dating from between 1635 and 1641.
-Hatley was rebuilt by Sir Robert Cotton circa 1700, with two three-bay recessed ranges added in the mid-18th century.
-The additions and refittings in the neo-Georgian style date from circa 1900.
+House & Family History: The 17th century house was rebuilt by Sir Robert Cotton circa 1700; two three-bay recessed ranges were added in the mid-18th century.
+Circa 1900 additions and alterations were made in the Georgian style.
 Hatley Park was illustrated by Johannes Kip ("Britannia Illustrata") in 1707.

-Garden & Outbuildings: The Park was probably created in the mid-19th century.
+Garden & Outbuildings: The park, which was probably laid out in the mid-19th century, sits within a 1,900-acre estate.

 Title: Burke's & Savills Guide to Country Houses, Volume III: East Anglia